fbpx

 What steps are involved in completing a wholesale real estate deal?

-Completing a deal involves finding a potential property, securing it under contract, and then assigning the contract to a buyer for a fee, without the need to buy the property outright.
+Completing a deal involves finding a potential property, securing it under contract with an assignable purchase agreement, and then assigning the contract to a buyer for a fee, without the need to buy the property outright.
+Alternatively, a double closing may be used for larger fees or where confidentiality is important.
+All agreements should be reviewed by a Florida real estate attorney.

 Do you require a specific business structure, like an LLC, to wholesale properties in Florida?